Skip to content

 Holland Festival, Julidans, IT's, Over 't IJ.
 End-of-season theatre is always strewn across Amsterdam.
 Between April and September, international performance offerings migrate from Utrecht (Springdance and Festival aan de Werf) via Amsterdam to Rotterdam (Internationale Keuze).
 If you want to experience something of contemporary, international dance, Springdance, HF and Julidans are the places to be.
 [For...

-#HF11 Special performance Jagden und Formen by Waltz and Rihm does not produce an ideal exchange, but it does raise interesting questions about the fusion of dance and music
+#HF11 Special performance Jagden und Formen by Waltz and Rihm does not produce an ideal exchange, but it does raise interesting questions about the merging of dance and music

 Composer Wolfgang Rihm and choreographer Sasha Waltz, two familiar faces at the Holland Festival and big names in European performing arts, released a performance together in 2008 that could not be missing from a Holland festival programme this year.
-Not only does the festival have a focus on some great contemporary composers (Xenakis, Rihm), but it is also quite pushing the envelope on the...
+The festival not only has a focus on some great contemporary composers (Xenakis, Rihm), but is also making considerable headway on the...

 Fascinating canon with 24 dancers by Boris Charmatz as bouncer and finale of Springdance 2011